Wanted Motorist Who Fled Two Palisades Parkway Police Stops Nabbed By New York State Troopers

-A wanted driver who fled a Palisades Interstate Parkway police stop in Bergen County late last year was captured by New York State troopers in Rockland after doing it again, authorities said.
+A wanted driver who fled a Palisades Interstate Parkway police stop in New Jersey late last year was captured by New York State troopers in the Hudson Valley after doing it again, authorities said.

-Vincent Gambrell, 56, of Orange County had initially sped off when Officer Thomas Shine tried to stop his Ford Taurus on the New Jersey side of the northbound parkway shortly before midnight last Dec.
-17, Detective Sgt.
+Vincent Gambrell, 56, of New Windsor in Orange County had initially sped off when Officer Thomas Shine tried to stop his Ford Taurus on the New Jersey side of the northbound parkway shortly before midnight last Dec.
+17, Det.
+Sgt.
 First Class Raymond E. Walter said.

-The sedan had Georgia license plates that belonged to another vehicle, leading to the attempted stop, Walter explained.
+The sedan had Georgia license plates that belonged to another vehicle that night, leading to the attempted stop, Walter explained.
 Gambrell slowed down and moved onto the shoulder, then suddenly hit the gas as Shine pulled up behind, the sergeant said.

 Rather than risk public safety by pursuing the Taurus, Walter broadcast descriptions of the vehicle and driver to New York State Police and surrounding area law enforcement agencies.

-Working with investigators at the Rockland Intelligence Center, detectives identified Gambrell, of New Windsor, as the driver.
-It turns out he was also wanted on warrants out of Clifton and New York State, records show.
+Working with investigators at the Rockland Intelligence Center, detectives identified Gambrel as the driver, who was also wanted on warrants out of Clifton, NJ and New York State, records show.

-It was just after midnight this past Saturday when PIP Officer Timothy Conboy spotted Gambrell driving the Taurus -- now bearing New York plates -- north on the parkway in Alpine, Walter said.
+It was just after midnight on Saturday, Jan.
+22 when PIP Officer Timothy Conboy spotted Gambrell driving the Taurus - now bearing New York plates - north on the parkway in Alpine, NJ, Walter said.

 Like Shine before him, Conboy activated his emergency lights, the sergeant said.
 But Gambrell sped off yet again.

 Hearing Conboy's alert, troopers waited just across the border until the Ford came their way, Walter said.
-They pursued Gambrell, stopped him in Nanuet and took him into custody, the sergeant said.
+They pursued Gambrell in Rockland, stopped him in Nanuet, and took him into custody, the sergeant said.

 Click here to sign up for Daily Voice's free daily emails and news alerts.